TaylorDarneille/Project2Ideas/readme.md

 ## Overview

-This recipe app will allow users to view recipes and create their own recipes to build out a personalized cookbook of favorite recipes.
-They'll be able to edit their own created recipes and delete recipes from their cookbook.
+This recipe app will allow users to view recipes and create their own recipes to build out a personalized cookbook of favorites.
+They'll be able to edit their own created recipes, including instructions on how to prepare the meal and the ingredients to you.
+They'll also be able to add and delete recipes from their cookbook.

 ----------------------------------------------------------
 ### ERD